-Special Needs Facilities and Services - Provides information on facilities and services that meet the needs of the populations considered to be special needs including elderly, individuals with disabilities, victims of domestic violence, individuals vulnerable to substance abuse, and individuals with HIV/AIDS.
+Special Needs Facilities and Services - Provides information on facilities and services that meet the needs of the populations considered to be special needs.
 Special needs populations in Gainesville require housing stability and access to supportive services.

 Barriers to Affordable Housing - An insight into public policy that may impede access to or development of affordable housing.
 The city's restrictive land use and zoning codes may act as a barrier to affordable housing as well as the presence of NIMBYism.